TimAstier/resources/README.md

 # Web App Development Resources

+## What?

-A list of reference resources for personal web app projects.
+A personal list of resources to keep track of what I learn.
+Mostly about JavaScript, React, Redux.

 ## Docs